se-edu/se-book/designPatterns/modelViewController/what/text.md

 * _View_: Displays data, interacts with the user, and pulls data from the model if necessary.
 * _Controller_: Detects UI events such as mouse clicks, button pushes and takes follow up action.
 Updates/changes the model/view when necessary.
 * _Model_: Stores and maintains data.
-Updates views if necessary.
+Updates view if necessary.

 The relationship between the components can be observed in the diagram below.
-Typically, the UI is the combination of view and controller.
+Typically, the UI is the combination of _View_ and _Controller_.

 <img src="{{baseUrl}}/designPatterns/modelViewController/what/images/classDiagram.png" width="400" />
 <p/>

 <box>

 {{ icon_example }} Given below is a concrete example of MVC applied to a student management system.
-In this scenario, the user is retrieving data of one student.
+In this scenario, the user is retrieving the data of a student.

 <img src="{{baseUrl}}/designPatterns/modelViewController/what/images/sequenceDiagram.png" width="500" />
 <p/>